allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 Zookeeper clusters cause long write times and often reelection.

 Zookeeper works best if you minimize the number of objects it stores.
-Changing `zk_max_version` _(deprecated)_ from default 25 to 5 or less will save some space.
+Changing `zk_max_version` (deprecated) from default 25 to 5 or less will save some space.
 Be careful with this if you often scale your applications because you can hit [MARATHON-4338](https://jira.mesosphere.com/browse/MARATHON-4338) and lose your health check information.

 ### Metrics
 [Marathon 0.13](https://github.com/mesosphere/marathon/releases/tag/v0.13.0)
-was one of the biggest releases in Marathon.
+was one of the biggest releases of Marathon.
 It brings many improvements and bugfixes.
-It also brought metric collection and sending them to graphite and datadog.
+It also brought metrics collection and sending them to [Graphite](http://graphiteapp.org/) and [Datadog](https://www.datadoghq.com/).
 This is nice.
 We started having problems with CPU usage on our Marathon cluster.
 We profiled it with
 [Honest Profiler](https://github.com/RichardWarburton/honest-profiler/wiki)
-and it turned out Marathon spent 20% of it’s time on metrics collection.
-By default metrics are collected every 10s we changed this to 55s and reduced time spent on collection to less than 2%.
+and it turned out that Marathon was spending 20% of it’s time on metrics collection.
+By default metrics are collected every 10s so we changed this to 55s and reduced time spent on collection to less than 2%.

 ![Flame graph with default metrics setting](/img/articles/2017-03-08-hitting-the-wall/flam_metrics.png)

 ### Threads
-Marathon is build with Scala.
-It’s using Akka as an actor framework.
-It’s configuration suggest that there should be
+Marathon uses Akka as an actor framework.
+Its configuration suggest that there should be
 [64 threads in akka pool](https://github.com/mesosphere/marathon/blob/v1.3.10/src/main/scala/mesosphere/marathon/Main.scala#L100)
 and [100 threads in IO pool](https://github.com/mesosphere/marathon/blob/v1.3.10/src/main/scala/mesosphere/util/ThreadPoolContext.scala#L8).